sandpiper-toolchain/sandplover/docs/source/guides/userguide.rst

 We have implemented operations to compute masks of several types.

-By design, masks can be instantiated directly from the most basic "raw data" components (e.g., a channel :obj:`~dm.mask.CenterlineMask` from `eta` and  `velocity`).
+By design, masks can be instantiated directly from the most basic "raw data" components (e.g., a channel :obj:`~spl.mask.CenterlineMask` from `eta` and  `velocity`).
 This is convenient, and can be a great way to quickly explore data and prototype algorithms; however, it is often more computationally efficient to reuse a precomputed mask (and `Planform` objects) to compute a new mask.
 We describe the relationships between various `Mask` types, and best practices for creating each on the :doc:`reference page for masks </reference/mask/index>`.